Texas Property Tax Exemptions and Reductions

 The disabled veteran must be a Texas resident and must choose one property to receive the exemption for all property tax purposes.

 In Texas, all property is taxable, unless exempt by state or federal law.
-Property taxes on the vehicle are not applicable for the lessee.
+Property taxes on the vehicle are not applicable to the lessee.
 Since leased vehicles produce income for the leasing company and are taxable to the leasing company.
 In many leasing contracts, companies require their lessees to reimburse them for taxes assessed on the vehicles.

 To qualify for the exemption, you must timely file an affidavit with the leasing company.
-You may print the Lessee’s Affidavit of Primarily Non-Income Producing Vehicle Use form now or it is available from the leasing company.
+You may print the Lessee’s Affidavit of Primarily Non-Income Producing Vehicle Use form now, or it is available from the leasing company.